micahshute/digiproc/README.md

 Graphing capabillity built on top of [gruff](https://github.com/topfunky/gruff) gem, which uses the [rMagick](https://rubygems.org/gems/rmagick/versions/2.15.4) gem and ImageMagick.

+__Look at specs and the `examples` folder for examples on how to use these classes in calculations__

 __Limitations to be aware of__:
  - All signals must be causual -> negative values of n are not supported
  - The FFT, as of now, uses a Radix 2 algorithm.
 So, the overall size must be a power of 2 - any dataset is zero-filled automatically to meet this necessity.
 This gives you less control over the exact size if needed and may cause slower runtimes (however the radix 2 algorithm is &#1012;(nlgn)).
 This zero-fill _will_ increase the resolution of the FFT output, however.